History of Harris Hill Resort

 Miller Contracting - Morson Ontario - digs us a new waterline: 250' long waterline from well to lodge

 In fall of 2003 we had to get ready for another winter.
 Miller Contracting from Morson, dug the new water line from the well to the lodge, some 250' of pipe.
-We run a heater under the crawl space where the water line comes in, just to make sure it doesn't freeze again!
-If there is plenty of snow in early winter our drains do not freeze, so that's good.
+We used to run a heater under the crawl space where the water line comes in, just to make sure it doesn't freeze!.We no longer have to run it.

 Lodge with new windows: installed by Ron L. of Bergland and his father-in-law Jake from Emo Ontario